 Featured FuseBox Resident: Maf’j Alvarez

-Hi Maf’j, what is the name of your company?
+Hi Maf’j, for anyone yet to meet you, can you tell us the name of your company?

-My main company is Root Interactive and I’m currently evolving this business to include XR in the brand and to become self sustaining.
-I also work as an artist under the name Limbic Fish.
+My company is Root Interactive and I’m currently evolving this business to include XR in the brand and to become sustainable.
+I also work as a process artist under the identity Limbic Fishnet.

 And can you tell us a little bit more about what you do?

-I work on three very different streams of activity: I.T and UX consultancy work, cultural education and also artistic production.
-I am using the FuseBox to develop those last two things.
+I work on three very different streams of activity: User Experience consultancy work, cultural education and artistic production.
+I am using the FuseBox to develop those last two areas.

 What has been your biggest highlight since being a FuseBox resident?